 - Grapes are picked by hand

-The Teran wine from Croatia should not be confused with the Italian Terrano wine.
-Teran grape is a real authentic indigenous grape variety (variety) from the Croatian peninsula Istria.
-Teran is mainly found in western Istria† It is a late-ripening variety and grows in large clusters of tightly packed berries.
+De Teran wine from Croatia should not be confused with the Italian Terrano wine.
+Teran grape is a real authentic indigenous grape variety (variety) originating from the Croatian peninsula Istria.
+Teran is mainly found in the west of Istria.
+It is a late ripening variety and grows in large clusters with tightly packed berries.
 The berries of the Teran grapes have a thick skin and a deep ruby red color.

-Teran is an indigenous Istrian wine.
-Until recently, it was only considered an adopted breed, more precisely a subspecies of the Italian Refosco, which is incorrect.
-Recently published DNA analyzes have finally identified the differences between these two similar varieties.
+Teran is a native Istrian wine.
+Until recently it was only considered an adopted breed, more specifically a subspecies of the Italian Refosco, which is incorrect.
+Recently published DNA analyzes have finally pinpointed the differences between these two similar varieties.

 The aroma is typically spicy, with notes such as pepper and cloves.
 Due to its high content of polyphenols (mainly tannins and anthocyanins) it is also said to be good for health, if drunk in moderation.

-The main characteristics of Teran as a breed are a high acidity, sometimes more than 10 g/l and a high percentage of antociens, giving it a fine, dark ruby red color with purple hues, and a fairly rich extract that depends on yield and position.
-Teran's bouquet is very specific and easily recognisable.
+The main features of Teran as a race its a high acidity, sometimes more than 10 g/l and a high percentage of antociens, giving it a fine, dark ruby red color with purple hues, and a fairly rich extract depending on yield and position.
+The bouquet of Teran is very specific and easily recognizable.

 It is usually reminiscent of ripe blackberries with an abundance of vegetal undertones, such as ferns and sometimes bell peppers, and also a smell of fresh flesh, when still young.
 In recent decades it has slowly lagged behind the more elaborate French varieties, such as Cabernet Franc, Cabernet Sauvignon en Merlot.
 In comparison: the quality used to be less.